karlssberg/Motiv/Motiv/Architecture.md

 To perform logic over collections of models, higher order logical operations are required.
 This library comes with a few built-in higher order logical operations to cater for popular operations, but you can also add your own using extension methods and calling the `.As()` builder method.

+### Design Considerations
+The design of this library was very much an evolutionary process, as it addressed the various pain points that inherent in the original Specification pattern, and in early versions of this library.

+There are a few key design considerations that were made during the development of this library:
+* Avoid over-DRYing.
+  In early versions, effort was made to avoid repetition.
+  However, this led to perplexing branching logic, such as checking for the presence of a string collection with a single item in it.
+  This was caused by a lack of modeling, making code harder to understand and debug.
+  Instead the focus was shifted to making the code more explicit and easier to understand, at the expense of some coincidental duplication.